How To Clean A Belly Button Piercing

-They aren’t super common - they’re only a slight risk after getting your belly button pierced.
-But even though you’ll likely be fine, you have to take that threat seriously because it does happen.
+They aren’t super common - there is only a slight risk after getting your belly button pierced.
+Still, even though you’ll likely be fine, you have to take that threat seriously because it does happen.

 You don’t want to be one of the people who gets stuck watching pus ooze out of their piercing and paying for medicine instead of new jewelry.

 A quick guide to cleaning a new piercing: